openvinotoolkit/open_model_zoo/models/intel/formula-recognition-polynomials-handwritten-0001/description/formula-recognition-polynomials-handwritten-0001.md

 This is an im2latex composite model that recognizes latex formulas.
 The model uses vocabulary file to predict sequence of latex tokens.
 The model is built on the resnext50 backbone with additional attention-based text recognition head.
+The model was trained on internal Intel's dataset containing images of handwritten polynomial equations.
+The equations consist of tokens from the corresponding to this model vocabulary file.

 Vocabulary file is distributed with the model.
-Model can predict big and small letters, numbers, some greek letters, trigonometric functions (e.g. cos, sin, coth), logarithmic function, sqrt and superscript.
+Model can predict letters, numbers and upperscript.

 ## Example of the input data